-Would you like to get more free time in your days?
+Would you like to have more free time in your days?

 (ok, you’re right, that was a totally unnecessary question!)

-The truth is, no matter how much free time we have at our disposal, we like to have more of it.
+The truth is, no matter how much free time we have at our disposal, we would always like to have more of it.

-Like, read a book, go for a walk, get together with friends or family, pamper yourself a bit (massage anyone?)…
+Like, read a book, going for a walk, getting together with friends or family, pampering yourself a bit (massage anyone?)…

 Because – let’s face it – if the rest of life happens only when you’re on vacation, you can be pretty sure you’re not living the lifestyle you wish for yourself.